 Step 1: First person to the doorway takes point, second person follows their lead.
 Only two players should enter a room at any time.

 Step 2: First player should quickly use the “slice the pie” technique across the doorway, checking as much of the room as possible especially the near corners.

-Step 3: As the first player enters, the second player follows close behind and checks the corner opposite the first player.
-Both players scan/clear the rest of the room from their near corner first, then move sweep the room outside in.
+Step 3: As the first player enters, the second player follows close behind and always clears the corner opposite the first player.
+Both players clear the rest of the room by moving to their nearest corner, then sweeping the room outside in.

 Why use this method?

 At best, two players are afforded the opportunity to operate in sync improving the chance of catching their opponent(s) off guard in mass.
 At worst, one player abides, the procedure works part-time, and you’ve at least given yourself the best possible chance to succeed.

 Sure, you and a friend might have it down to a science after years of playing together, but what happens when you find an outsider running within your ranks?
 Consider also that the pace of CQB in games occurs much more quickly and unpredictably than real life to simple borrow what the professionals do.
 Relying solely on tactics grounded in real life will lead to as many failures as successes.